-UnitedHealth 1Q earns jump 30 percent
+UnitedHealth hikes 2018 forecast, books another big 1Q gain

 - T-Mobile to pay $40 million after using fake ring tones on some customer calls

+Analysts expected earnings of $2.92 per share on $54.86 billion, according to Zacks Investment Research.

+The Minnetonka, Minnesota, company now forecasts 2018 earnings to range between $12.40 and $12.65 per share, up from a prediction it made in January for earnings of $12.30 to $12.60 per share.
+Analysts have been projecting earnings of $12.54 per share, according to FactSet.

-Shares of UnitedHealth Group Inc. rose almost 3 percent before the opening bell.
+Shares rose more than 3 percent before the opening bell.

-Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on UNH at https://www.zacks.com/ap/UNH